 Between the 2009 and 2010 conferences, the association finally gained enough momentum to move from a great idea to reality.
 Thanks to the efforts of Bill Easterling along with Tim McSherry, Mike Rubenstein, the incorporation documents were filed.
 The initial Board of Directors was appointed at the conference, one from each FEMA region and one at-large representative.
 The Board was introduced to the attendees and the association was off and running!

 During our inaugural years, the Board was busy revising bylaws, creating the website, banking relationships, processing memberships, reaching out to stakeholders and marketing the association.
 In late 2011 the association gained ownership of the conference and then it was off to the races.

-With the roll out of the website and the associated tools it provides, the Association is beginning to build communication strategies, provide resources, build internal capacity by engaging the skill and talents of the membership to staff committees and complete the strategic planning process.
+With the roll out of the website and the associated tools it provides, the Association is building communication strategies, providing resources, building internal capacity by engaging the skill and talents of the membership to staff committees and continuing the strategic plan review process.